 Any good retirement planning checklist includes taking inventory of your assets and income.
 How do you define a comfortable retirement?
 That means something different to everyone and living expenses are unique to all.

 What are your goals for retirement?
 Get as detail-oriented as you can when planning your cost of living.
-From there you need to examine your personal assets.
-This examination will involve your current income and financial expenses, your present investing, net-worth, and the amount of income needed to achieve and maintain your retirement home and living goals.
-Churchill Management Group has the right financial planner and advice to help you become the best manager of your goals by retirement age.
+This examination will involve your current income and financial expenses, your present investment accounts, net-worth, and the amount of income needed to achieve and maintain your retirement home and living goals.
+Churchill Management Group has the right financial planner and advice to help you aim to be the best manager of your goals by retirement age.

 6. Maximize All Annual Contributions